 - At the bottom of the screen, click More (three dots).

 - Click Record on this Computer.

 - A Recording… label, located in the upper-left corner, will show that you are recording.

 - To pause or stop the recording, use the small pause/stop buttons.

-The video that you have recorded is automatically going to be saved to the default folder, you had not changed it.
+The video that you have recorded is automatically going to be saved to the default folder if you haven’t changed it.

 How to Record a Zoom Meeting When You Are Not the Host